MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/New-MgPrintPrinterTaskTrigger.md

       - `[ServicePrincipalId <String>]`: Refers to the Unique GUID indicating Service Principal Id in Azure Active Directory for the corresponding App.
       - `[ServicePrincipalName <String>]`: Refers to the Service Principal Name is the Application name in the tenant.
     - `[DisplayName <String>]`: The name of the printTaskDefinition.
-    - `[Tasks <IMicrosoftGraphPrintTask1[]>]`: A list of tasks that have been created based on this definition.
+    - `[Tasks <IMicrosoftGraphPrintTask[]>]`: A list of tasks that have been created based on this definition.
 The list includes currently running tasks and recently completed tasks.
 Read-only.
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-      - `[Definition <IMicrosoftGraphPrintTaskDefinition1>]`: printTaskDefinition
+      - `[Definition <IMicrosoftGraphPrintTaskDefinition>]`: printTaskDefinition
       - `[ParentUrl <String>]`: The URL for the print entity that triggered this task.
 For example, https://graph.microsoft.com/v1.0/print/printers/{printerId}/jobs/{jobId}.
 Read-only.
       - `[Status <IMicrosoftGraphPrintTaskStatus>]`: printTaskStatus
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Description <String>]`: A human-readable description of the current processing state of the printTask.
         - `[State <String>]`: printTaskProcessingState
-      - `[Trigger <IMicrosoftGraphPrintTaskTrigger1>]`: printTaskTrigger
+      - `[Trigger <IMicrosoftGraphPrintTaskTrigger>]`: printTaskTrigger
   - `[Event <String>]`: printEvent

-DEFINITION `<IMicrosoftGraphPrintTaskDefinition1>`: printTaskDefinition
+`DEFINITION <IMicrosoftGraphPrintTaskDefinition>`: printTaskDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CreatedBy <IMicrosoftGraphAppIdentity>]`: appIdentity